Daniel Gross (businessman)

-Daniel Gross (דניאל גרוס) is an Israeli-American businessperson who co-founded Cue, led artificial intelligence efforts at Apple, served as a partner at Y Combinator, and is a notable technology investor in companies such as Uber, Instacart, Figma, GitHub, Airtable, Rippling, CoreWeave, Character.ai, Perplexity AI, and others.
+Daniel Gross (דניאל גרוס) is an Israeli-American businessman who co-founded Cue, led artificial intelligence efforts at Apple, served as a partner at Y Combinator, and is a notable technology investor in companies such as Uber, Instacart, Figma, GitHub, Airtable, Rippling, CoreWeave, Character.ai, Perplexity AI, and others.
 In June 2024, he co-founded Safe Superintelligence Inc. Time 100 has listed Gross as one of the "Most Influential People in AI".

 Career

-2010-2016 - Cue and Apple
+Cue and Apple (2010–2016)

 Gross was born in Jerusalem in 1991.
 Raised as what he describes as an Orthodox Jew, he expected to lead a traditional religious life somewhere in Israel.
-While attending a mechina before his IDF enlistment, he applied to Y Combinator on a whim, not realizing it would change the course of his life.
-At the time, he was the youngest founder ever accepted.
+While attending a mechina before his IDF enlistment, he applied to Y Combinator on a whim, and at the time, he was the youngest founder ever accepted.
 He started angel investing in 2011.

 Gross launched Greplin, a search engine, in 2010 along with Robby Walker.
 Greplin was designed to allow users to search online accounts (such as social media, email, and cloud storage) from one location without checking each individually.
 In 2011, Greplin raised $4 million from venture capital firm Sequoia Capital.
 At 19, Gross was one of Sequoia's youngest founders.
 In 2011, Forbes named Gross one of "30 Under 30" in the "Pioneers in Technology" category, and Business Insider named Gross one of the "25 under 25" in Silicon Valley.

 In 2012 Greplin renamed itself Cue and launched additional predictive search features.
 The company raised $10 million in November 2012 from Index Ventures.
 In 2013, Apple acquired Cue for an undisclosed amount reported to be between $40 million and $60 million.
 Cue was shut down by Apple shortly after the purchase.
 Gross then joined Apple as a director focused on machine learning.
 In 2014, Forbes named him one of "30 under 30 Influential Young People in Tech".

-2017-2018 - Y Combinator and Pioneer
+Y Combinator and Pioneer (2017–2018)

 In 2017, Gross joined Y Combinator as a partner, where he focused on artificial intelligence.
 He created a dedicated "YC AI" program, starting Y-Combinator's AI program.

 In August 2018, Gross created Pioneer, an early-stage, remote startup accelerator and fund, focused on finding talented and ambitious people around the world.